CAVC attorney Chris Attig is one of our nation’s leading advocates for veterans.

 His Veterans Law Blog® teaches veterans how to take back the power in their own VA claims and appeals.

-His VA Form 21 Blog helps those who advocate for veterans stay current on the law and improve their practical advocacy skills.
+His "Taking Point!"
+Blog helps those who advocate for veterans stay current on the law and improve their practical advocacy skills.

-His spare time is spent with his wife and 3 sons (age 5 to 18), running a variety of races and marathons for certain non-profits, and as an Athlete Ambassador for the National Down Syndrome Society (NDSS).
+His spare time is spent with his wife and 3 sons (age 8 to 21), running a variety of races and marathons for certain non-profits and as an Athlete Ambassador for the National Down Syndrome Society (NDSS).